 Falling from height claims

-If you or a family member has suffered a fall from height at work you may be able to bring a personal injury compensation claim.
-Our workplace injury team has represented many people, and families, following a fall from height, talk to us as soon as possible to investigate a claim.
+If you or a family member has suffered a fall from height at work you could bring a personal injury compensation claim.
+Our fall from height claims team has lots of experience with falling from height claims.
+Talk to us as soon as you can and we’ll investigate your claim.